-5 tudents may interrupt their studies for two consecutive semesters, not counting summer and winter sessions, up to 15 months, and still remain on record as active.
+S tudents may interrupt their studies for up to 15 consecutive months, and still remain on record as active.
 This grace period begins at the end of the student's last semester of enrollment.
 During the grace period, students who enroll need not apply for readmission to register for classes.